Measuring microliter droplets

 The system was then pressurized to 0.5 bars (without pressure control*) and the measurement mode was set to “Droplet Mode”.
 This mode enables the sensor electronics to read the signal at the maximum frequency.

 To control the switching cycle of the valve a peak-and-hold waveform was used.

 *Note: To achieve very constant droplet volumes over a long dosing period, we usually install a pressure controller like for example the SMC-ITV0010.

-The micro valve was operated with 5 different opening times from 2 to 50 millisecons.
+The micro valve was operated with 5 different opening times from 2 to 50 milliseconds.
 Simultaneously the droplet volumes were measured with the Pulsed Flow Sensor.
-The measured diagrams show that a constant flow of about 300 ul/s builds up after about 2 milliseconds.
+The measured diagrams show, that a constant flow of about 300 ul/s builds up after about 2 milliseconds.
 Having such a plateau phase, usually leads to very repeatable droplet sizes for the valve.
 And also leads to good droplet measurements.